HikariCalyx/OSTRemote/Client/OSTRemote_Client/README.md

 # OSTRemote Client

-OSTRemote Client is a replacement of OST LA and probably NTool.
+OSTRemote Client is a replacement of OST LA and probably also NTool.

 ## Dependencies
 ### Windows